-So, What Is The Evil 5% Exactly?
+So, What Is “The Evil 5%” Exactly?

 And even though you can practically see the end and hear the cheers of the victory party, you almost always run into a mission-critical problem that stops you dead in your tracks.
-That’s where the “Evil” comes in.

 And just to be clear, not all sales funnels (or even marketing efforts in general) will suffer from one of these problems.

-But seriously, you may experience a variety of other problems that don’t fit into these categories.
-These are just the major 3 that we’ve come across so far.
+But seriously, you may experience a variety of other problems that don’t fit into these categories like zero multipliers that kill your conversions.

 - Technical — As the name suggests, this is when unforeseen technical challenges plague you right when you’re about to launch.
 Turns out your client’s platform doesn’t use the same coding language that you’ve been working on for weeks?
 Does their custom-built SaaS system not allow for the kind of tracking and lead redirection you need to tie your funnel together?
 Are they running on Windows 95?
 That’s a technical problem.

-- “Aim” — This one comes down to missing the mark on your—or in this case, our—side.
+- “Aim” — This one comes down to missing the mark on your side.
 When your aim is off, you can absolutely nail every other aspect of your sales funnel: the design, the copy, even the ads.
 And you can be bringing in leads by the bucket full.
 But with bad “aim”, the leads you’re bringing in just won’t be right for your service.
 It’s like 10,000 spoons when all you need is a knife.
 It’s like meeting the man of your dreams, and then meeting his beautiful wife (isn’t it ironic?).
 And when your aim’s off without you knowing it, it can cost you some serious dough before you figure out what the real problem is.

-On top of that (and this part is important), I’ll share with you what we learned from that problem and how we’ve ensured that the next time it shows its ugly face, we’ll be ready for it.
+On top of that (and this part is important), I’ll share with you what I learned from that problem and how I’ve ensured that the next time it shows its ugly face, you’ll be ready for it.

-But that being said, there are quite a few lessons we learned from The Evil 5% we ran into with our clients.
-And I’ll dive into each as we go along.
+But that being said, there are quite a few lessons I learned from The Evil 5% I ran into with our clients.

 Now, we love our clients.
 And we always do everything in our power to forge real and lasting connections with each of them.
-Because doing so actually helps us serve them better.

 But in the following examples, I’m going to change the names and a few other key details about each business to help keep things anonymous.
-So be forewarned: Supercalifragilisticexpialidocious Industries is not actually a real business.

-Type Of Evil: AIM
+Type of Evil: AIM

 This Evil 5% came from one of the worst possible problems on our end—AIM.

 And all of our funnel assets were set up to usher prospects smoothly through the sales funnel.

-However, after launching this client’s account, we found that we weren’t bringing in nearly as impressive of results as we were hoping for.
+However, after launching this client’s account, we found that we weren’t bringing in nearly as impressive results as we were hoping for.